CedricDeVijt/ComputerScienceNotes/Bachelor 3/Software engineering/Exam/2 Requirements - exam questions.md

 1. What functions does each actor require from the system?
 2. What triggers events in the system?
-3. How does the system respond to external events?.
+3. How does the system respond to external events?

 ### What’s the difference between a primary scenario and a secondary scenario?